|Nutrition Facts (per serving)|

 The night before cooking the prime rib, unwrap the roast and let it sit uncovered in the refrigerator.
-This will dry out the surface, which makes it easier to get a nice brown color on the roast.
+This will dry out the surface, making it easier to get a nice brown color on the roast.

 Three hours before you want to begin cooking, take the roast out of the fridge and place it on a sheet pan at room temperature.

-Half an hour before you start roasting, position a rack in the center of the oven and heat to 500 F and season the roast generously with Kosher salt and freshly ground black pepper.
+Half an hour before you start roasting, position a rack in the center of the oven and heat to 500 F. Season the meat generously with salt and pepper.

 Now it's time to do your calculation.
-Simply multiply the weight of your roast by five.
-That's your total roasting time, in minutes.
+Simply multiply the weight of your roast (in pounds) by 5.
+That's your total roasting time in minutes.
 For instance, if you have a 4-pound roast, 4 × 5 = 20 minutes.
 An 8-pound roast?
 8 × 5 = 40 minutes.
 Remember that number.

-Put the roast in the preheated oven and roast it for exactly however many minutes you calculated above.
-When the time's up, turn off the oven and walk away.
-Do not open the oven door for any reason for the next two hours.
+Roast the for however many minutes you calculated above.
+When the time's up, turn off the oven, and walk away.
+Do not open the oven door for any reason for the next 2 hours.

-In two hours, take the prime rib out of the oven, carve, and serve right away.
-If you did use a thermometer, you'll see that the internal temperature of the meat has reached 130 F, perfect medium-rare.
+In 2 hours, take the prime rib out of the oven, carve, and serve right away.
+If you used a thermometer, you'll see that the internal temperature of the meat has reached 130 F, perfect medium-rare.